tobami/littlechef/README.md

 `yum install python-pip python-devel` for RHEL and CentOS

 pip will then take care of the extra Python dependencies

+The `argparse` library should be installed separately if running with Python 2.6:
+`pip install argparse`

 ### Installation